Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    supporters over opposition and the unaligned.
 Care to guess how many people have socialism in Venezuela now?
 2: Most.
-1: I would argue that these people, if given the oppotunity, would elect a populist to overtly overthrow that government.
+1: I would argue that these people, if given the opportunity, would elect a populist to overtly overthrow that government.
 Even by violent means.
 No hand-wringing.
    No arguing over moral righteousness.
 No concerns over legacy and the right side of history.
-2: Are they functional enough for that?.
+2: Are they functional enough for that?
 1: Create an ecosystem where populists compete for influence (which isn't hard since the people who already support that populist have ALREADY sorted themselves into echo chambers)  And poof, out comes the elements of a new regime :D
-2: So then we can watch this, like, watch this happen there?.
+2: So then we can watch this, like, watch this happen there?
 1: Yep.
-2: Timeframe?.
+2: Timeframe?
 1: Two to five years.
 2: Nice..
 1: Usually accelerated once foreign powers realize the situation and pour money into it.
-2: What do they have to gain?.
+2: What do they have to gain?
 1: Puppet state, better trade terms, cheaper resources, less threatening military neighbors, expansion of geopolitical sphere, etc.
 2: Ok..
 1: The Alt-right will burn.
 And nothing will rise from it's ashes.
-2: You're explained this all before. just not in this amount of step-by-step detail..
+2: You've explained this all before. just not in this amount of step-by-step detail..
-1: Sunstein will believe he's achieved victory, But little does he know he only made the destruction of leftist social capital the policy of the establishment :D
+1: Sunstein will believe he's achieved victory, but little does he know he only made the destruction of leftist social capital the policy of the establishment :D
    Rightist social capital will flourish because of him.
 ```